hotosm/osm-tagger/README.md

 As part of HOT's participation in @Tech To The Rescue, we are kickstarting a collaboration with our new tech partner [Fulton Ring](https://www.fultonring.com/) ! 🤝
 Together, we're diving into development of an AI-powered API for generating valid OSM tags from street-level imagery, which will be used by [ChatMap](https://chatmap.hotosm.org), a venture that promises to bring innovative solutions to the forefront of our mission.

+We kicked off the project in February/March 2025 and aim to have the work delivered by end of June 2025.

 ## Setup & run

 ### Model